cjcodell1/tint/docs/dfa.md

   - [seenABC, c, seenABC]
 ```

-This example recognizes the langage of strings with "abc" has a substring.
+This example recognizes the language of strings with "abc" as a substring.

 ## Notes